osequi/react-best-practices/the-facebook-way.md

 - Decision making becomes easy.
 - Code written by a team looks like code written by a single person.
-- A set of re-usable components and business logic (captured in hooks) emerges and grows from project to project.
+- Re-usable components and business logic emerges and grows from project to project.

 ## Footnotes